wavesplatform/WavesSDK-android/wavesplatform/docs/easy_start.md

-# WavesSDK for Android
+# Easy start with WavesSDK for Android

+All source-cod available in "example" - module

-1. Add waves and in necessary rxjava libs to your app-project in "app/build.gradle" - file
+1. Add waves and in necessary Rx-Java libs to your app-project in "app/build.gradle" - file

 ```groovy
 dependencies {